Bachelor of Veterinary Technology (Honours)

 Overview

-Undertake additional practical studies and an honours research project to further develop your skills and knowledge by extending your expertise in Veterinary Technology with an honours year.
+Undertake additional practical studies and an honours research project to extend your veterinary technology expertise.

 Program highlights